anton-yurchenko/git-release/README.md

 # git-release
 [![License](https://img.shields.io/github/license/anton-yurchenko/git-release?style=flat-square)](LICENSE.md) [![Release](https://img.shields.io/github/v/release/anton-yurchenko/git-release?style=flat-square)](https://github.com/anton-yurchenko/git-release/releases/latest)

-A GitHub Action for creating a new GitHub Release with Assets and Changelog whenever a Version Tag is pushed to the project.
+A GitHub Action for creating a GitHub Release with Assets and Changelog whenever a Version Tag is pushed to the project.

 ![PIC](docs/images/release.png)

 ## Features:
 - Parse Tag to match Semantic Versioning.
 - Upload build artifacts (assets) to the release.
-- Add changelog to the release.
+- Add a changelog to the release.

 ## Manual:
 1. Add your changes to **CHANGELOG.md** in the following format (according to [keepachangelog.com](https://keepachangelog.com/en/1.0.0/ "Keep a ChangeLog")):